Dubai International Airport

 Bottom Line

-From cornerstone museums to living cultural venues and scenic promenades, Cuenca offers a balanced mix of learning, leisure, and local flavor.
+From cornerstone museums to living cultural venues and scenic promenades, Málaga offers a balanced mix of learning, leisure, and local flavor.

-Explore museums and attractions in Museum of Abstract Art—from flagship history and art spaces to science centers, family picks, and scenic promenades.
+Explore museums and attractions in Plitvice Lakes National Park tickets and tours—from flagship history and art spaces to science centers, family picks, and scenic promenades.

 Flagship History Museum

-The main city history museum in Museum of Abstract Art typically traces the region from early settlement to the present through artifacts, photographs, and interactive exhibits.
+The main city history museum in Plitvice Lakes National Park tickets and tours typically traces the region from early settlement to the present through artifacts, photographs, and interactive exhibits.
 Expect rotating shows, a solid gift shop, and helpful context for everything else you’ll see.

 Art Museum & Sculpture Garden